HLTH 332 – Foundations for Understanding Disability

 Advancing both the science and practice of knowledge translation for physical activity participation.
 I bridge the physical activity participation “know-do” gap by drawing on knowledge translation science to inform and enhance knowledge translation practice.
 My work in this area has contributed to the dissemination and implementation of physical activity/24-Hour Movement Behaviour guidelines, programs and services in Canada.

 Integrated knowledge translation.
 By adopting an integrated knowledge translation approach, wherein knowledge users (i.e., members of the general public, health professionals, organizations) and researchers work together at all stages of the research process, it is possible to disseminate, implement and evaluate solution-based guidelines, programs, services, and interventions that are feasible from the individual- to societal-levels.

 Graduate Student Opportunities

-Opportunities exist for students who are interested in pursuing postgraduate training in knowledge translation for physical activity promotion for persons with disabilities.
+Opportunities exist for students who are interested in pursuing postgraduate training in knowledge translation for movement guidelines and/or physical activity promotion for persons with disabilities.
 Prospective students are encouraged to apply for funding from the Ontario Graduate Scholarship Program, the Canadian Institutes of Health Research, and other agencies that provide support for graduate students.
-Interested applicants should email Dr. Tomasone with a letter of interest along with a resume and unofficial academic transcript.
+Interested applicants should email Dr. Tomasone with a letter of interest along with a CV/resume and unofficial academic transcript.